H. W. Fowler: Later years

 A Dictionary of Modern English Usage, published in 1926, considered by many to be the definitive style guide to the English language, "made the name of Fowler a household word in all English-speaking countries".
 The Times described it as a "fascinating, formidable book".
 Winston Churchill directed his officials to read it.
 The success of the book was such that the publishers had to reprint it three times in the first year of publication, and there were twelve further reprints before a second edition was finally commissioned in the 1960s.

 On the death of its original editor in 1922, Fowler helped complete the first edition of the Shorter Oxford English Dictionary, under the editorship of C.T.
 Onions.

 In 1929 Fowler republished Si mihi—! under his own name as If Wishes were Horses, and another volume of old journalistic articles under the title Some Comparative Values.

 On 26 December 1933, Fowler died at his home, "Sunnyside", Hinton St George, England, aged 75.

 Legacy

-Currently, The King's English and Modern English Usage remain in print.
+Currently [when?], The King's English and Modern English Usage remain in print.
 The latter was updated by Sir Ernest Gowers for the second edition (1965) and largely rewritten by Robert Burchfield for the third (1996).
 A Pocket edition (ISBN 0-19-860947-7) edited by Robert Allen, based on Burchfield's edition, is available online to subscribers of the Oxford Reference On-line Premium collection.

 A biography of Fowler was published in 2001 called The Warden of English.
 The author was Jenny McMorris (1946–2002), archivist to the Oxford English Dictionary at the Oxford University Press.
 The Times described the book as "an acclaimed and meticulously researched biography".
 The Word Man, a play about Fowler's life and career by the writer Chris Harrald, was broadcast on BBC Radio 4's Afternoon Play on 17 January 2008.